-IKEA: Students who wish to buy furniture or some household goods at a very reasonable price can visit IKEA, It is a multinational group of companies that designs and sells ready-to-assemble furniture (such as beds, chairs and desks). appliances, small motor vehicles and home accessories.
-IKEA is next. to The Mall of Cyprus and is easily accessible with the second largest bus terminal situated nearby.
+IKEA: Students who wish to buy furniture or some household goods at a very reasonable price can visit IKEA.
+It is a multinational group of companies that designs and sells ready-to-assemble furniture (such beds. chairs and desks). appliances, small motor vehicles and home accessories.
+IKEA is next to The Mall of Cyprus and is easily accessible with the second largest bus terminal situated nearby.
 You can get on the bus number 160 from the main bus terminal at Solomou Square and go to IKEA.
-Otherwise, you can also shop online at www.ikea.com.cy where you can find the online catalogue with all the products and prices.
+Otherwise. vou can also shop online www.ikea.com.cy where you can find the online catalogue with all the products and prices.

-LEROY MERLIN: It is a do-it-yourself hypermarket.
-It is a place where everyone can find the products and specialised advice they need, whatever their desires, needs, or level of expertise may be.
-Its business is divided into six main sectors: DIY, building, gardening, sanitary equipment, renewable
+MERLIN.
+LEROY Ιt do-it-yourself hypermarket.
+It is a place where everyone can find the products and specialised advice they need, whatever their desires. needs, or level of expertise may be, Its business is divided into six main sectors: DIY, building, gardening, sanitary equipment, renewable energy and interior decoration.